-op-group>

-name.
+cprop-group>

+Property group - The cprop-group> element contains cprop> elements.
+Each cprop-group> element may be named, allowing different uses for each group.
+These uses can be controlled through the use of XML processing instructions.

+Important: The cprop-group> element was DEPRECATED in version 1.1.
+Instead, use attributes defined in a

+namespace different from XLIFF.
+See the Extensibility section for more information.

+Required attributes:

+None.

+Optional attributes:

+name .

+Contents:

-One or more cprop> elements.
+One or more

-Property - The element allows the tools to specify non-standard information in the XLIFF document.
-This information can be used by the tools that have produced the file or that translate the file or that do any other amount of processing specific to the producer. } prop-type.

-xml:lang.
+Property - The

+Important: The

+Required attributes:

+prop-type.

+Optional attributes:

+xml:lang .

+Contents:

 Tool-specific data or text, no standard elements.

 3.2.3.
 Structural Elements

 The structural elements specify the frame of a XLIFF document as well as contextual and processing information.
-The <source> element contains the extracted data and, possibly, inline elements.
+The <source< a=""> element contains the extracted data and, possibly, inline elements.</source<>

-<body>
+<body></body>

-File body - The <body> element contains the content from the file.
+File body - The <body> element contains the content from the file.</body>

+Required attributes:

+None.

+Optional attributes:

+None.

+Contents:

-Zero, one or more <group>, <trans-unit>, <bin-unit> elements, in any order.
+Zero, one or more

-<group>
+<group></group>